 The filthy kitchen was awash in the light of three candles.
 The plastic kitchen chairs barely did their job.
 There would be dust on her Levi’s when she got up to leave, but she didn’t care.
 Claire clutched a lukewarm cup of coffee between her hands.
 Not her favorite blend, but again, she didn’t care.

-“People really think I haunt this house, huh?”
+“People think I haunt this house, huh?”
 Jackson Anders asked chuckling, as he finished up his life story.
 The man ran a finger down the photo Claire had seized from the lonely bureau drawer.

 As it turns out Jackson Anders did run away.
-Not to be a beatnik, but to join the Navy against his parents’ wishes.
+Not to be a beatnik but to join the Navy against his parents’ wishes.
 He wanted to be like John Wayne in The Fighting Seabees.
-Jackson saw the World War II propaganda film when it replayed in the local theater during his early teens.
+Jackson saw the World War II propaganda film when it was replayed in the local theater during his early teens.

-Dr. and Mrs. Anders wanted him to follow in the footsteps of his Communist-sympathizer father and become a doctor.
+Dr. and Mrs. Anders wanted him to follow in the footsteps of his Communist sympathizer father and become a doctor.
 Dr. Anders despised the idea that Jackson wanted to join the American military.
 He went as far as threatening to send Jackson to “summer camp” in the Soviet Union if he did.
-Of course, Jackson Anders enlisted a few days after he turned eighteen, and changed the spelling of his name.
+Of course, Jackson Anders enlisted a few days after he turned eighteen and changed the spelling of his name.

 Jack Anderson traveled the world on the government’s dime, never marrying.
 When he retired in 1984, Jack decided he wanted to live out his final years in Mountain Valley.
 For reasons he never told Claire, Jack never kept in contact with the family and friends he left behind.
 Jean married a cowboy and disappeared after high school.
 The house was taken back by the bank after Dr. Anders passed soon after his wife in the early seventies.
-Instead of claiming what was his, Jack used his military background to survive in the fallout shelter by himself for the last ten years.
+Instead of claiming what was his, Jack used his military background to survive in the fallout shelter for the last ten years.

 “What compelled you to take my story?”
 Jack asked.
-His voice had taken on a regular tone, unlike the croaky voice she was spooked with inside the fallout shelter.
+His voice had taken on a regular tone, unlike the croaky voice she was spooked by inside the fallout shelter.
 “You could as easily have said no.”

 Claire knitted her eyebrows.
 “I don’t understand the question.”